-03. Understand basic contract law
+3. Understand basic contract law

 The Uniform Commercial Code (UCC) controls contracts that handle the sale of goods.

 A contract is made when there is an offer, an acceptance to an offer, and enough consideration to make the contract valid.

 You may want to brush up on some contract terms, like procurement (to persuade someone to do something), bid (supplier’s quote), and others.

-04. Consider professional advice
+4. Consider professional advice

-Legal negotiation isn’t always frustrating.
-Small businesses typically use well-structured templates that cover their basic business matters.
+Often, to save a headache, businesses rely on well-structured templates that cover their basic business matters.

-Guidance from a law firm isn’t your only option, although it should be your first:
+Guidance from a law firm isn’t your only option, although it should be your first.

 Contract lawyers can offer legal advice if you need clarification of a legal term or legal language.

 Business advisors specifically offer hands-on help, support, and advice for business areas.

 If you’re negotiating with a company that’s unionized you can speak to a representative directly about drafting a legal union contract.

-05. Be professional
+5. Be professional